Back to Organized Holidays Index

 Christmas lights for frayed wires, cracked sockets, and to ensure that

-the store shelves this year are marked “for indoor and outdoor use.”
+shelves are marked “for indoor and outdoor use.”
+These are the only

-These are the only type I’d buy because they’re safe for either use.
+type I’d buy because they’re safe for either use.

 4.